-It is acknowledged that there are some limitations to this paper.
-The study is in progress.
-The interviews and focus group with academics and representatives from the Chartered Institute of Marketing are currently being analysed.
-It is expected that these results will be available at the Conference.
+The study is a work in progress.
+It is recognised that this is a small quantitative study and that findings may not be generalized.
+The interviews and focus group with academics and representatives are currently being analysed and other primary research completed.
+It is expected that more results and discussion will be available at the Conference.